 Your insurer may charge an extra fee, a surcharge, if you are involved in a chargeable accident or were ticketed for a traffic violation.
-Surcharges must be applied in a uniform manner and are required to be filed with OCI.
+Surcharges must be applied uniformly and are required to be filed with OCI.

 Miscellaneous Automobile Insurance Questions

-Your Wisconsin policy limits will be interpreted to provide at least the minimum limits required by laws of the state in which you are operating your vehicle.
+policy limits will be interpreted to provide at least the minimum limits required by the laws of the state in which you are operating your vehicle.

 Yes, but you need to be aware of certain limitations.
 An additional vehicle automatically has the same

 coverage as the vehicle with the broadest coverage provided by your